OlegWock/inject-react-anywhere/README.md

 ### ...use portals

 Just as you do normally. `ReactDOM.createPortal` goes brrrrrr.
 Additionally, you can use `createShadowPortal` function to create element for portalling into.
 This function just creates a node and attaches shadow DOM with two div nodes (one for portalling into it and second one for styles).
 However, it plays nicely with `connectPortal` returned by `injectComponent`.
-This function ShadowPortal controller and correctly injects styles from component into portals.
+This function accepts ShadowPortal controller and handles styles injection into connected portal.

 ```js
 import React from 'react';